MetaBarj0/trinitycore-in-docker/README.md

 # Intro

-A docker compose trinitycore server builder.
+**TrinityCore in docker.**

 The purpose is to build docker images for databases, world, auth server and tools.
+Then, it is able to run these docker images to get a fully functional trinitycore server.

 # Who